 It is always important to protect your images no matter what field of photography you get into.
 In real estate photography, there is money to be made when photos exchange hands.
 Whether it be from the original photographer to a realtor, builder, or stager, it is best to claim the proper rights to your images to ensure the maximum profit.
+Not only photographers but also the people in the photography industry such as image editing professionals should be aware of these rights to avoid copyright issues.

 The U.S. Copyright Act grants certain exclusive rights to the owner of a copyright in a work.
 Exclusive rights are different than rights given to someone who owns a copy of a work.
 In the case of real estate photography, if you have exclusive rights on your images, then you can sell your images as you see fit.
 With exclusive rights, you have complete control over the use of your images.